 Once you’ve figured out what those high-value momentum-building activities are, the next step is to prioritize them.

 Now, here is the delicate piece.
-When you prioritize something, that means you have to say no to something else.
+When you prioritize something, you have to say no to something else.
 It means you have to make a change to how you live.
 You can’t just add these to your roster of tasks.
 That’s not prioritizing.

-Right now your time is being spent.
+Right now, your time is being spent.
 You could be doing something else, but you are reading this.
 Even if you’re not typically busy, you are constantly spending time.
 There is no avoiding it.
-Time passes without your permission and that’s just something we have to deal with.
+Time passes without your permission, and that’s just something we have to deal with.

 The best analogy to think about the passage of time is investing.
-If you have $100 to invest, well then that’s all you have to invest.
+If you have $100 to invest, that’s all you have to invest.
 You don’t magically get $200 because you want to take advantage of more opportunities.